tbrs/android-ocr/README.md

 Most of the code making up the core structure of this project has been adapted from the ZXing Barcode Scanner.
 Along with Tesseract-OCR and Tesseract Tools for Android (tesseract-android-tools), several open source projects have been used in this project, including leptonica, google-api-translate-java, microsoft-translator-java-api, and jtar.

+## About this fork

+It's a Kotlin version of the original app.

 ## Video

 [![Video](http://img.youtube.com/vi/FOSgiPjGwx4/0.jpg)](http://www.youtube.com/watch?v=FOSgiPjGwx4)